345668/CarbonTrackRegistry/DEPLOYMENT-CHECKLIST.md

   - Check server logs for detailed error messages
   - Verify all required environment variables are set
   - Ensure the build files are in the expected location

+- **"Not Found" errors in production**:
+  - Check if static files exist in the `dist/public` directory
+  - Run `./prepare-static-files.sh` to copy static files from `server/public` to `dist/public`
+  - Verify that the server has access to the static files directory
+  - Check that the route handling is properly set up for client-side routes

 For any persistent issues, refer to the error logs and contact support at support@radicalzero.com.